daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-All trapped fish can have quality up to gold.
-Chance depends on fishing level (same formula as forage).
-The Crab Pot recipe is unchanged from vanilla.
+- All trapped fish can have quality up to gold (*iridium, with prestige*).
+- Chance depends on fishing level (same formula as forage).
+- The Crab Pot recipe part of the perk is unchanged from vanilla.
 </font>
 </ul>
 </details>